 Cheapest Cell Phone Plans:

 Republic Wireless: (Update: This is the plan my parents are using.
 Read my detailed Republic Wireless review for more info) A relatively new idea, the provider leverages the power of Wifi to cut costs for users.
 They offer an integrated VoIP and cellular service for a discounted price.
 The have recently redone the the WiFi and cellular integration, which has greatly enhanced the service.
 Voice and text is through Sprint, but free roaming is allowed on Verizon.

 - Cost: Plans range from $5-$35 per month.
 The $10/month plan includes unlimited talk and text with Wifi for data.
 Or $25/month for unlimited talk, text, and data.
 No contracts required.
-Customers are forced to use Wifi whenever possible though automatic connection on the phone.